Haupt04/Twitter---Clone/README.md

 This application is fully deployable.
 Ensure that your environment variables are correctly configured for production.

 It is live on at https://twitter-clone-o8oz.onrender.com/

+Note: The website will spin down with inactivity, which can delay requests by 50 seconds or more.